crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Send transaction state to to Postgres clients.
+This will improve compatibility with certain clients that check the state when sending ``BEGIN`` and ``COMMIT`` when doing bulk operations.

 - Added support for multi line SQL comments, e.g. ``/* multi line */``.

 - Improved performance of queries using an array access inside the ``WHERE``